phetsims/phet-info/checklists/new_repo_checklist.md

 In your working copy of perennial repo:
 - [ ] If applicable: Add the new repo to `perennial/data/active-repos`.
 Run `clone-missing-repos.sh` to check your change, commit and push.
 After a few minutes, an automated process should update the other files under perennial/data/.
 Pull perennial so you can find the sim in phetmarks.

+If this repo is a common code dependency for all sims:
+- [ ] Add it to the list of `clone` commands in [phet-development-overview.md](https://github.com/phetsims/phet-info/blob/master/doc/phet-development-overview.md)
+- [ ] Update all sim published README files (because the "Quick Start" section has these git clone commands too).

 Other:
 - [ ] Notify Slack channel dev-public that the repo has been created.
 E.g. "I just added a new repository, {{REPO}}.
 Please pull perennial and run `clone-missing-repos.sh` at your convenience."
 - [ ] Apply GitHub labels.
 See [github-labels/README.md](https://github.com/phetsims/phet-info/blob/master/github-labels/README.md).